The-Marcy-Lab-School/2-2-0-assignment/README.md

 # Question 7: makeAlphabet - modify.js
 Here is where things get interesting.
 We're going to do a bunch of stuff!

 First, notice that there's a data attribute called `num-letters` on our alphabet list `ul` element.
-Read from that using JS to get the number of letters we want to add.
+Data attributes are a great way to encode more information into a tag.
+We didn't cover them, but we've included resources to check out.

-Then, using our create, update, add pattern, loop through and add `li`s with text content of `A is letter #1 in the alphabet`.
+Your job is to read from the data attribute using JS to get the number of letters we want to add.
+Then, using our create, update, add pattern, loop through and add `li`s with text content like: `A is letter #1 in the alphabet`.
 No need to put `id`s or `class`es on the `li`s.
 But they *must* be children of the `#alphabet` `ul` tag.

 This one is tricky, so we'll be helpful.
 If the dataset attribute is 3, then the list in the html would print: